What Factors Influence Insurance Rates

 Report credit score insurance application

-Insurance rates are not random.
-Carriers build actuarial models that price risk across large pools of policyholders, and your premium reflects the statistical profile of that group, not just your own record.
+Insurance rates aren't random.
+Carriers build actuarial models that price risk across large pools of policyholders.
+Individual premiums reflect the statistical profile of the group, not solely the policyholder's own record.

-Some of those factors are yours to control: your credit score, driving history, claims record, coverage levels and the vehicle or home you insure.
-Your behavior and choices can shift your premium over time.
+Some rating factors respond to policyholder decisions: credit score, driving history, claims record, coverage levels and the insured vehicle or home.
+Policyholder behavior and choices shift premiums over time.

-But forces outside your control push rates up too.
-Inflation, reinsurance costs, climate-related losses, social inflation in jury awards and state regulatory decisions can raise premiums for entire markets.
-A driver with a spotless record in a coastal state can see double-digit rate increases because the carrier is repricing regional catastrophe risk, not because that driver did anything wrong.
+Forces outside policyholder control push rates up as well.
+Inflation, reinsurance costs, climate-related losses, social inflation in jury awards and state regulatory decisions raise premiums for entire markets.
+A driver with a spotless record in a coastal state experiences double-digit rate increases when the carrier reprices regional catastrophe risk, not because that driver did anything wrong.

 mglogo icon